MicrosoftDocs/bot-docs/articles/bot-framework-design-core-greeting.md

 > Don’t dismiss them as not being “smart enough”.

 > [!NOTE]
-> You might choose design your bot to use menus while still supporting free form input.
+> You may design your bot to use menus while still supporting free form input.
 > That is, if a user responds to the initial menu by typing rather than by selecting a menu option, your bot could attempt to parse the user's text input.

 ## Other considerations